(Also known as Pandora Syndrome and formerly known as FUS)

 First, Some Terminology (FIC, FLUTD, FUS, UTI and how they all fit together)

 For a long time, these abbreviations were used interchangeably but they shouldn't have been because they refer to different conditions.
 Let's start with feline lower urinary tract disease (also called FLUTD).
-The urinary bladder and urethra are the lower urinary tract and when the lower urinary tract is disease from ANY cause, the symptoms are the same.
+The urinary bladder and urethra are the lower urinary tract and when the lower urinary tract is diseased from ANY cause, the symptoms are the same.

 - bloody urine.